varnishcache/varnish-cache/doc/sphinx/whats-new/upgrading-6.1.rst

 since there are use cases that cannot be solved without it.
 Similarly, ``req.ttl`` used to be deprecated and is now fully supported again.

-``req.ttl`` and ``req.grace`` set upper bounds on the TTL and grace times that are permitted for the current request -- if these variables are set and the TTL/grace of a cache object is longer than their settings, then a new response is fetched from the backend, despite the presence of an otherwise fresh cache object.
+``req.ttl`` and ``req.grace`` limit the ttl and grace times that are permitted for the current request.
+If ``req.ttl`` is set, it requires cache objects to have that minimum remaining ttl to be considered fresh.
+Likewise, ``req.grace`` sets an upper bound on the time an object has spent in grace to be considered eligible for grace mode (which is to deliver this object and fetch a fresh copy in the background).

 A common application is to set shorter TTLs when the backend is known to be healthy, so that responses are fresher when all is well.
 But if